KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates III -- Regularity Estimates

-On the former domain $[S,\frac{T+S}{2}]$, we cannot hope to apply Lemma \ref{lemma:MacroAuxHKTaylor} in the same fashion and proceed similarly; indeed, this integral contains the non-integrable singularity of the resulting upper bound.
-We remedy this by exploiting the geometry $\Z$ and the resulting self-adjoint property of all relevant second-order differential operators to move the differential operators onto the first heat kernel $\bar{\mathscr{G}}_{R,T}^{N,0}$ via summation-by-parts.
+On the {first} domain $[S,2^{-1}(T+S)]$, we cannot hope to {employ} Lemma \ref{lemma:MacroAuxHKTaylor} in the same fashion; indeed, this integral contains the non-integrable singularity of the resulting upper bound.
+We remedy this by exploiting the geometry $\Z$ and the resulting self-adjoint property of {all the} relevant second-order differential operators to move the differential operators onto the first heat kernel {$\bar{\mathbf{K}}^{N,0}$ by} summation-by-parts.
 We ultimately obtain the upper bound on this integral of

-to obtain the first inequality above, we have applied Lemma \ref{lemma:MacroAuxHKTaylor} for the nearest-neighbor heat kernel $\bar{\mathscr{G}}_{R,T}^{N,0}$.
+to obtain the first inequality above, we have applied Lemma \ref{lemma:MacroAuxHKTaylor} for the nearest-neighbor heat kernel {$\bar{\mathbf{K}}^{N,0}$}.
 Thus, combining all estimates thus far, we deduce the following bound with universal implied constant: